Make Your Next Trip Extraordinary

 Don’t Forget to Pack

-Alcohol-based ear drops help keep your ears dry and bacteria-free, and topical Benadryl is good for any allergic reaction (bug bites, sun poisoning, some reactions to fire coral).
+Alcohol-based ear drops help keep your ears dry and bacteria-free, and topical Benadryl for any allergic reaction (bug bites, sun poisoning, some reactions to fire coral).

 Capturing the elusive splendid toadfish.
 Found only near Cozumel, it’s extremely hard to spot—despite its bright yellow trim and distinctive black, blue, and white stripes—but a good dive master should be able to find the very shy toadfish hiding under ledges.